adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 It's also about the class names (and IDs) we add.
 These attributes provide *additional* hooks for CSS (and Javascript) to enhance as appropriate.

-It's easy to add class names without thinking about meaning but naming is very important.

 > &ldquo;There are only two hard things in Computer Science: cache invalidation and naming things.&rdquo;
 <br>&mdash; <cite>Phil Karlton</cite>

-This is because humans are good at understanding human communication and bad at understanding abbreviated, non-semantic abstractions.
+It's important to get naming right.
+Humans are not so good at understanding abbreviated, non-semantic abstractions.

 ## Good and bad class names